-Clostridial infections can develop when the intestine is torn.
-Clostridia can also infect the gallbladder and organs in the pelvis, such as the uterus, fallopian tubes, and ovaries.
+Clostridia bacteria can infect the intestine, the gallbladder, and organs in the pelvis, such as the uterus, fallopian tubes, and ovaries.
 Clostridia usually infect the uterus after delivery of a baby or after an abortion done in conditions that are not sterile.

 To diagnose clostridial abdominal and pelvic infections, doctors take samples of blood or infected tissue.
 These samples are examined and sent to a laboratory where bacteria, if present, can be grown (cultured) and identified.
 Doctors may take x-rays to check for gas produced by clostridia.

 Treatment of clostridial abdominal and pelvic infections involves surgery to remove the infected and dead tissue (called debridement).
 Antibiotics, such as penicillin, are given for at least 1 week.
+Sometimes penicillin is used together with another antibiotic called clindamycin.
 Sometimes, if an organ (such as the uterus) is badly infected, it is removed.
 Such treatment can be lifesaving.

-Diagnosis of clostridial necrotizing enteritis is based on stool tests.
+Diagnosis of clostridial necrotizing enteritis is based on symptoms and stool tests.

 Treatment of clostridial necrotizing enteritis is with antibiotics.
 People who have very severe infections may need surgery.

-Neonatal necrotizing enterocolitis occurs mostly in premature newborns who weigh less than about 1500 grams (3 pounds).
+Neonatal necrotizing enterocolitis Necrotizing Enterocolitis (NEC) Necrotizing enterocolitis is injury to the inner surface of the intestine.
+This disorder occurs most often in newborns who are premature and/or seriously ill.
+The abdomen may be swollen, stools... read more occurs mostly in premature newborns who weigh less than about 1500 grams (3 pounds).
 It may be caused by clostridia bacteria.

-To diagnose sepsis caused by clostridia, doctors take samples of blood.
+To confirm sepsis caused by clostridia, doctors take samples of blood.
 These samples are sent to a laboratory where bacteria, if present, can be grown (cultured) and identified.